chapter 2: Layers of Life

 We create the figure of our little wanderer and bring it all together with finishing touches.

-Read this week's Light-Bearer interview featuring mixed media artist, uplifting teacher and soulful inspirer Petra Hrziwnatzki.
-Petra loves to work with plaster and wax, learn about what inspires her!
+Read this week's Light-Bearer interviews featuring mixed media artists Petra Hrziwnatzki and Roxanne Evans Stout.
+They both love to play with texture and natural materials: learn about what inspires them!